Charm physics: Mixing and CPV in charm

 From the above equations, we see that in the absence of CPV in mixing and in the interference of mixing and decay, that is for $|q/p| = 1 $ and $\phi = 0$, we obtain $\Delta y = \Delta x = 0$, and $x_{CP} = x$, $y_{CP} = y$.
 However, CPV in the interference i.e.\ $\phi \neq 0$, or CPV in mixing, $|q/p| \neq 1$, will manifest changes in these values.
 With this parametrisation it is possible to use a time-dependent Dalitz plot analysis, coined as a \textbf{bin-flip} analysis~\cite{LHCb:2021ykz} to follow a similar procedure to the WS-RS analysis.
 Data is partitioned in order to constrain the strong phase at each point in the Dalitz plot, see Fig.~\ref{fig:binflip}.
-This binning choice removes the strong phase rotation present in the WS-RS analysis, leveraging the conjugate properties of $K_s\pi^+\pi^-$, which is why the bin-flip parametrisation in Eqs.~\eqref{eq:xcp}-\eqref{eq:deltay} is sensitive to $x$ and $y$ rather than $x'$ and $y'$.
+This binning choice is optimised to control the strong phase rotation present each dalitz region balancing between flatness and statistics.
+The self conjugate properties of $K_s\pi^+\pi^-$ also allow for access to the global phase rotation so the bin-flip parametrisation in Eqs.~\eqref{eq:xcp}-\eqref{eq:deltay} is sensitive to $x$ and $y$ rather than $x'$ and $y'$.
 This partitioning uses strong phase inputs determined from CLEO-c and BESIII~\cite{CLEO:2010iul, BESIII:2020khq}, as discussed further below.
 The ratio between the upper and lower bins of the Dalitz plot distinguishes the CF from the DCS decays as the charge of the intermediates flip depending on the route, see Fig.~\ref{fig:decay_roots}.
 This means that the $K^{*+}$ forms in the lower section of Fig.~\ref{fig:binflip} whereas the $K^{*-}$ forms in the upper section.
 As a function of decay time, the ratio of strong phase bins above and below the meridian gives sensitivity to the variables $x$ and $y$~\cite{LHCb:2021ykz} similar in structure to WS-RS analyses. \\

 The details of the formalism used in the study are more involved and the keen reader should refer to the original publication~\cite{LHCb:2021ykz}.
 However, Fig.~\ref{bin_flip_bins_ratio} should show the reader how mixing evolves over this decay, similar to the WS-RS analysis presented earlier in the section, where each plot is a different strong phase rotation.
 Similarly, Fig.~\ref{bin_flip_bins_ratio_ratio} shows how bins above and below the meridian can be subtracted to search for CPV.
 This multi-body result presented by LHCb in 2021~\cite{LHCb:2021ykz} was the first non-zero measurement of the mixing parameter $x$ in a single channel.
 The results of the fit, testing the CPV-allowed hypothesis i.e.\ $|q/p| \neq 1 $ and $\phi \neq 0$, are as follows: